 Usually, Audacity would create a temporary folder on the same drive where you install Audacity to save the editing tracks.
 When you lost Audacity recordings without saving, you can refer to the next steps to find the temporary folder and restore the lost tracks:

 Step 1.
-Find unsaved tracks from Audacity temporary folder
+Find unsaved tracks from the Audacity temporary folder

 1. Open Audacity, and press Ctrl + P

-2. Open Audacity Preference window, go to Directories and copy the path of the temporary file directory:
+2. Open the Audacity Preference window, go to Directories, and copy the path of the temporary file directory:

 - Windows 10/8: C:\Users\UserName\AppData\Local\Audacity\SessionData